-In the fall of 1940 I went to work for Pearl’s Dept. Stores in the office.
-My job was to bill each store for the merchandise shipped, mail orders in to the wholesalers, etc.
+In the fall of 1940, I went to work for Pearl’s Dept. Stores in the office.
+My job was to bill each store for the merchandise shipped, mail orders to the wholesalers, etc.

 In May of 1944 fir broke out in the W. O. Morton garage which was very close to the south side of the store, with just a narrow driveway separating the two properties.
 The fire quickly spread to the store and warehouse and both were completely destroyed.

-A new warehouse was established in Malone, New York; and, in time, the oldest son Elliott, became manager of all the stores and the warehouse.
+A new warehouse was established in Malone, New York; and, in time, the oldest son Elliott became the manager of all the stores and the warehouse.
 He continued until recent years.